Political positions of Cory Booker: Affirmative action

 When asked if affirmative action in university admissions should be based on class or race or banned completely, Booker said both race and class should be considered and cited the 2003 U.S. Supreme Court ruling Grutter v.
 Bollinger.

 Agriculture

-In June 2019, Booker was among 18 Democratic senators who had sent a letter to USDA Inspector General (IG) Phyllis Fong with the request that the IG investigate USDA instances of retaliation and political decision-making and asserted that not conducting an investigation would mean these "actions could be perceived as a part of this administration’s broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."
+In June 2019, Booker was one of 18 Democratic senators who had sent a letter to USDA Inspector General (IG) Phyllis Fong with the request that the IG investigate USDA instances of retaliation and political decision-making and asserted that not conducting an investigation would mean these "actions could be perceived as a part of this administration’s broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."

 Animal welfare

 According to the Humane Society, Booker has the most pro-animal welfare voting record in the Senate year after year.
 Booker has proposed legislation designed to improve animal welfare, including a bill that would ban the construction of new large concentrated animal feeding operations (called "factory farms" by critics) and close existing ones by 2040.